GEARdHAX/Tantra/Mega 2560+ESP8266 WI-FI/README.md

 5. **Upload Firmware:**
    * Connect the Arduino Mega, select Arduino Mega or Mega 2560 as the board, choose the correct COM port, and upload the main Mega sketch.
    * Connect the ESP8266, select NodeMCU 1.0 (ESP-12E Module) (or your specific board), choose the correct COM port, and upload the main ESP8266 sketch.

+## **LICENSE**
+1. Arduino Hardware License (for the Mega 2560 board)
+License: Creative Commons Attribution Share-Alike (CC BY-SA)

+What it means: The design for the physical Arduino board is open source.
+You are free to view the schematics, create your own versions of the board, and even sell them.
+In return, you must give credit to Arduino and share any modified designs under this same license.

+2. Arduino Software License (for the IDE & Core Libraries)
+License: GNU Lesser General Public License (LGPL)

+What it means: This license is very flexible.
+You can write your own code (like your .ino sketches) that uses the standard Arduino functions (digitalWrite, delay, Serial.println, etc.) for any purpose, including in commercial or closed-source projects